The truth could destroy them, or bind them together forever...

 Andris’ brow knitted, and he beckoned Raph closer.
 “Take us to Aki—Aki—li—na, Rapheus.
 Dance with us one last time under the full moon at Aetós Caye, and then release us to the wind.”

 “Yes.
 I will take you and Giagiá to Akilina.”

 “No one else is to know.
 Only you must go.
 Promise?”

 “Yes, Pappoús.
 I won’t say a word.
 But where is Akilina?” he asked at the unexpected and strange request.
-He told himself that his grandfather could not be talking about the small island of Akilina in the South Caribbean.
+He told himself that his grandfather could not be talking about the island in the South Caribbean.

-His eyes darted around the room with a burning faraway look as he stuttered his response.
-“I—island—Ca—Carib—bean.
-My—my birth—birthplace.”
+Andris’ eyes darted around the room with a burning faraway look.
+“I… Island.
+Carib… bean.
+My birthplace.”